Keyboard Dictionary

 🔗Pearl white

 "Pearl white" is IBM's, Lexmark's and Unicomp's marketing name for an off-white colour used on many of their keyboards.
-It's usually colloquially described as "beige" but pearl white keyboards are typically lighter than true beige.
+It's usually colloquially described as "beige".

 🔗Pebble (keycap)